TediusTimmy/CiteMyself/Tetration/README.md

 ### tetra

 This is a strange function in that it prints out the result and doesn't return it.
 The tetra function makes sense of the result of `lt` and prints out the result in scientific notation (and the exponent is printed in scientific notation if it is longer than 15 digits).
 Notably, due to how bc works, if you just type `tetra(2,5)` you will get an extra `0` at the end, because the function doesn't print a newline and returns zero.
 You need to type something like `n = tetra(2, 5)` to not get the result of the function.
+Also note that the inputs of this function can only be integers.

 ### order66